USA Canada Immigration Customs sign

 Lee Duquette and Tommy the Turtle

 In 1987 Boissevain held its first annual Turtle Derby, and spectators enjoyed the excitement generated by the festivities surrounding the turtle racing competitions.
 The growing enthusiasm of turtle racing became a major tourism attraction for Boissevain.
-However, in 2001 the community ended the Turtle Derby, but Tommy Turtle still warmly greets visitors to the community.
+However, in 2001 the community ended the Turtle Derby, but Tommy the Turtle” still warmly greets visitors to the community.

 Lee Duquette on the worlds only electric turtle starting gate in Boissevain, Manatoba